Purposes for processing

 Sources of the data

 Commissioners of health services (the people who plan and pay for services) collect the data in the first place from the hospitals that are treating these patients.
-The commissioners are NHS England and Clinical Commissioning Groups across the country.
+The commissioners are NHS England, Lead Providers in Provider Collaboratives acting on behalf of NHS England and Clinical Commissioning Groups across the country.
 Every month NHS Digital collects the information from the commissioners and gives it to NHS England, who is responsible for the collection.

 Categories of personal data